Transfers & partial transfers

 Before you get financial advice about transferring, consider the following:

-- The Fund is better for most people.
-The Financial Conduct Authority says that most people with defined benefit pensions like the Fund “will be best advised to keep them” rather than transfer out.
+7. The Fund is better for most people.
+The Financial Conduct Authority says that most people with Defined Benefit pensions like the Fund “will be best advised to keep them” rather than transfer out.
 Your financial adviser will start from that position.

-- You can’t change your mind.
-If you transfer out, you can’t go back to the Fund.
-So it’s really important that you take time to properly weigh up the pros and cons.
-Talk to your spouse or partner about what happens to their income if they outlive you.
+8. You can’t change your mind.
+To transfer out, you have to first opt out of the Fund and you can’t re-join.
+So, it’s really important that you take time to properly weigh up the pros and cons.
+Talk to your spouse or partner about your decision, as it could affect their income if they outlive you.

-Good advice is worth paying for.
-With a big decision like transferring out, it’s well worth paying to see an independent financial adviser.
+9. Good advice is worth paying for.
+With a big decision like transferring out, it’s well worth paying to speak to independent financial adviser.
 To protect you, the government requires you to get advice if your transfer value is over £30,000.
-The NatWest Fund Trustee has secured preferential advice services for you with LV= Financial Advice Services Limited.
-You will need to opt out of the Fund first.
-Alternatively, you can find another financial adviser regulated to provide pension transfer advice.
+You can find a trusted adviser yourself or, if you’re over age 52, you can take advantage of the competitive charges with Liverpool Victoria Financial Advice Service Limited (LVFAS) that the Trustee has arranged.

-If you’re an active member, before you can proceed with pension transfer financial advice, you will need to make a decision about opting out of the NatWest Group Pension Fund and becoming a deferred member.
+If you’re an active member, before you can transfer out of the Fund, you will need to make a decision about opting out of the NatWest Group Pension Fund and becoming a deferred member.

 Watch